by Paul Wheaton

 Using trade-specific estimating software integrates labor cost calculations with up-to-date wage rates from a tailored database.

-Additionally, synching accounting and construction estimating allows contractors to track actual labor expenses against estimated costs, enabling better financial control throughout the project lifecycle.
+Additionally, syncing accounting and construction estimating allows contractors to track actual labor expenses against estimated costs, enabling better financial control throughout the project lifecycle.

 Mistake #3: Inadequate Change Order Management